 Is it any good?

-THE PISTOL: THE BIRTH OF A LEGEND adheres to the conventions of the underdog/coming-of-age sports movie while it imparts through words and action the positive values needed to be a success not only in sports, but in life.
+This film adheres to the conventions of the underdog/coming-of-age sports movie while imparting through words and action the positive values needed to be a success not only in sports, but in life.
 Rather than focusing on Maravich's stellar career as a professional basketball player, this movie tells the story of Maravich's first year on his high school varsity team, and the challenges and difficulties he had to overcome as the youngest starter on a team.

 The result is a testament to the values of confidence, dedication, and persistence put into action.
 Pete's father preaches these values; Pete practices them, with incredible results.
 For those who have seen many sports movies like these, there isn't anything new phere, but for those who remember Maravich's career as a pro, or for younger basketball players with dreams of their own, this is an enjoyable movie that shows the challenges everyone must face when trying to be the best.

 Families can talk about...

 Families can talk about "comeback kid" sports movies.
 What similarities do you see between this movie and other "comeback kid" sports movies?